komsit37/claude-driver/README.md

 # Browser Interactive Control with Claude Code

-A Python-based browser automation system that allows Claude Code to see, analyze, and control web pages interactively through file-based commands and HTML/screenshot analysis.
+A Python-based browser automation system that allows Claude Code to see, analyze, and control web pages interactively through both file-based commands and HTTP API, with comprehensive HTML/screenshot analysis.

 ## 🚀 Quick Start